Chemistry

 Traditional reduction of sewage sludge ash scores low in sustainability.
 Because of the iron oxides present, this route requires double the electrical energy and leads to a doubling of the CO2-footprint per unit of P-mass when compared to carbon reduction of phosphate rock.

-Because the phosphorus gas flow from the reactor is not diluted with carbon monoxide, Spodofos doesn't require feedstock sintering.
+Unlike in EAF production, the phosphorus gas flow from the reactor is not diluted with carbon monoxide.
+Therfore, Spodofos doesn't require feedstock sintering.

 Spodofos recovers phosphorus from virtually all ashes and minerals that contain phosphate, such as: